Book cover

 The process of identifying, discovering, and understanding a system’s requirements is termed Requirements Elicitation.
 Elicitation, in this context, implies drawing out the main requirements of the system from discussions and interactions with stakeholders and developers.

 We can use various techniques for requirements elicitation, including conducting interviews with stakeholders, issuing questionnaires, reviewing organizational documents, organizing user workshops, creating prototypes, and analyzing usage scenarios.
 Other techniques rely on ethnographic studies.
 Ethnography, a term whose roots trace back to Anthropology, refers to studying a culture in its natural environment (ethnos, in Greek, means people or culture).
-For instance, to study a newly discovered indigenous tribe in the Amazon, an anthropologist might move to the tribe’s location and spend months living among them, understanding their habits, customs, language, etc. Similarly, in the context of Requirements Engineering, ethnography is a technique for requirements elicitation that recommends developers integrate into the work environment of the stakeholders and observe—typically for several days—how they perform their tasks.
+For instance, to study a newly discovered indigenous tribe in the Amazon, an anthropologist might move to the tribe’s location and spend months living among them, understanding their habits, customs, language, etc. Similarly, in the context of Requirements Engineering, ethnography is a technique for requirements elicitation that involves developers integrating into the work environment of the stakeholders and observing—typically for several days—how they perform their tasks.
 It’s important to note that this observation is silent, meaning that the developer should not interfere with or express personal views about the observed tasks and events.

 Once requirements are elicited, they should be (1) documented, (2) validated, and (3) prioritized.